liturgia/liturgia.github.io/contact.md

 header-img: "img/contact-bg.jpg"
 ---

-<p>Want to get in touch with me?
-Fill out the form below to send me a message and I will try to get back to you within 24 hours!</p>
+<p>Have any thoughts, suggestions, ideas or feedback?
+We'd love to hear what you have to say!
+Have any questions about Orthodoxy?
+We'll help you get in touch with a local parish to help you out.</p>
 <!-- Contact Form - Enter your email address on line 19 of the mail/contact_me.php file to make this form work. -->
 <!-- WARNING: Some web hosts do not allow emails to be sent through forms to common mail hosts like Gmail or Yahoo.
 It's recommended that you use a private domain email address! -->
 <!-- NOTE: To use the contact form, your site must be on a live web host with PHP!
 The form will not work locally! -->